OpenAPI to TypeScript generator and mock server

 context.pets.find((pet) => pet.name.startsWith("F"));

-Using the REPL is a lot faster (and more fun) than wrangling config files and SQL and whatever else it takes to a real back end into the states you need to test your UI flows.
+Using the REPL is a lot faster (and more fun) than wrangling config files and SQL and whatever else it takes to get a real back end into the states you need to test your UI flows.

 To proxy an individual endpoint, you can use the $.proxy()